miquella/vaulted/man/vaulted.1.md

   Interactively edits the content of an existing vault.

 `env`
   Outputs shell commands that load secrets for a vault into the shell.
+See vaulted-env(1).

 `load`
   Uses JSON provided to stdin to create or replace the content of a vault.
 See vaulted-load(1).